 What is a Salted Caramel Latte Made Of?

-This salted caramel latte has everything you love about a latte—creamy milk and bold espresso—paired with the rich, buttery sweetness of salted caramel.
+This salted caramel latte has everything you love about a latte with the rich, buttery flavor of salted caramel.

-It usually starts with a shot (or two) of espresso, milk, and a salted caramel sauce or syrup that ties it all together.
+It usually starts with a shot (or two) of espresso, milk, and a salted caramel sauce or syrup.
 It’s sweet, creamy, buttery, and slightly savory, but in the best way possible.

 For extra flair, baristas often add whipped cream and a drizzle of salted caramel sauce on top.
-Sometimes, a tiny sprinkle of sea salt gives it that final touch.
-You could also add some vanilla syrup to make it close to an iced caramel macchiato!
+Garnish with a tiny sprinkle of sea salt for a nice texture!
+You could also add some vanilla syrup to make it similar to Starbucks’ version of an iced caramel macchiato!

 Why is Salted Caramel So Addictive?